/

 Why it stands out

-Implementation is another reason it stands out.
-Teams that need fast time to value often do better with focused automation than with a larger system rollout.
-If you are deciding where screening should sit in the broader recruiting stack, this framework for building an HR tech stack is a useful way to separate what belongs inside the ATS from what should sit alongside it.
+Implementation is another advantage.
+Teams that need fast time to value usually do better with focused screening automation than with a year-long ATS overhaul.
+If you are mapping where screening should sit in the broader stack, this HR tech stack framework is a useful way to separate what belongs inside the ATS from what should sit beside it.

 Best fit